 Slightly Aged for Mixing and Sipping: Tequila Reposado

-Reposado (rested) tequilas are aged for a short period of time.
-They typically spend between two months and one year in the barrels, which gives them a slight oak flavor and golden color.
+Reposado (meaning "rested") tequilas are aged for a short period of time.
+They typically spend between two and 9 months in the barrels, which gives them a slight oak flavor and golden color.

 In general, you will be paying more for a reposado than you will a silver tequila.
-If a brand offers the full range of tequila, you can often spend $10 more when you upgrade to the reposado and another $10 for their añejo.
+If a brand offers the full range of tequila, you can often expect to pay $10 more when you upgrade to the reposado and another $10 for their añejo.

 Reposados are right in the middle of the three main classes of tequila.
 The aging makes them perfect for sipping straight, they make a smoother tequila shot, and they are a nice upgrade for any of your favorite tequila cocktails.
 It's a little hint of luxury without breaking the bank.

 It can be difficult to find a reposado tequila for less than $20, so you can expect the base of this style to be in the $20 to $30 range.
 If you find one for less than that, you might not get the quality of tequila you expect.